News|Articles|November 24, 2025

 Limited Impact of City-Level COVID-19 Vaccine Mandates

-Many US cities added indoor vaccine mandates in 2021 to 2022 to increase vaccination and slow the spread of COVID-19, but their impact remains limited.1,3
+Many US cities added indoor vaccine mandates, which are proof of vaccination to enter indoor public spaces, in 2021 and 2022 to increase vaccination rates and slow the spread of COVID-19, but their impact remains limited.1,3

-During the same time, the FDA had given emergency use authorization to the Pfizer-BioNTech and Moderna COVID-19 vaccines based on evidence showing their safety and effectiveness.
-In 2021, the FDA authorized the Johnson & Johnson COVID-19 vaccine and fully approved the Pfizer-BioNTech vaccine for individuals aged 16 and older and children 5 to 15 years.
-In 2022, the FDA approved Moderna’s vaccine for adults and expanded the Pfizer-BioNTech approval to those aged 12 and older and for children as young as 6 months.
+During the same period, the FDA granted emergency use authorization to the Pfizer-BioNTech and Moderna COVID-19 vaccines, based on evidence demonstrating their safety and effectiveness.
+In 2021, the FDA authorized the Johnson & Johnson COVID-19 vaccine and fully approved the Pfizer-BioNTech vaccine for individuals 16 years and older, as well as an emergency use authorization for children aged 5 to 15 years.
+In 2022, the FDA approved Moderna’s vaccine for adults and expanded the Pfizer-BioNTech approval to include those 12 years and older, as well as children as young as 6 months.
 Following their recommendation, billions of doses were administered worldwide with ongoing safety monitoring.1,3

-City vaccine mandates were among the most restrictive and controversial in the US, limiting millions of unvaccinated individuals from indoor venues.
-In New York City, most restaurants reported losing customers and facing staff challenges, and more than a thousand workers were fired for not complying.
-However, national mandates in other countries led to a clearer increase in vaccine uptake, and researchers noted that city-level mandates could have been easier to avoid because individuals could travel to nearby areas without restrictions.4
+City vaccine mandates were among the most restrictive and controversial in the US, restricting millions of unvaccinated individuals from indoor venues.
+In New York, New York, most restaurants reported losing customers and facing staff challenges, and more than 1000 workers were fired for not complying.
+However, national mandates in other countries led to a clearer increase in vaccine uptake, and researchers noted that city-level mandates could have been easier to avoid because individuals could travel to nearby areas in the United States without restrictions.1

 Researchers conducted a study to evaluate how indoor vaccine mandates impacted first-dose uptake, COVID-19 cases, and deaths in 9 US cities.1,2